nrgow/nrgow.github.io/_posts/2025-12-05-step-audio-r1-audio-reasoning.markdown

 ---
 layout: post
-title:  Step-Audio-R1: a 33B parameter audio reasoning model
+title:  'Step-Audio-R1: a 33B parameter audio reasoning model'
 date:   2025-12-05 09:30:00 +0100
 categories:
 ---

 In previous blogposts I examined several ASR models for code switched entity linking.
 In that scenario, I could show that small models could perform well, especially in combination with a custom dense phonetic search index.

 What about extremely big speech models?
-One such recent model is [Step-Audio-R1](https://huggingface.co/stepfun-ai/Step-Audio-R1), a 33B parameter, trained for general audio understanding, incorporating a multimodal reasoning capability.
+One such recent model is [Step-Audio-R1](https://huggingface.co/stepfun-ai/Step-Audio-R1), with 33B parameters, trained for general audio understanding, incorporating a multimodal reasoning capability.

 "_Reasoning over audio, how does that work?_", you may ask.